 - Marriages Published in Der Bauernfreund, January 7, 1846 – December 29, 1847

 - Marriages Published in Der Bauernfreund, January 5, 1848 – December 26, 1849

 - American Mechanics Cemetery Philadelphia PA – not yet digitized

-An extensive collection compiled by Mrs. Walter A Berryman (Doris Fritz Berryman) and donated to the Genealogical Society of Pennsylvania by the Mahanoy Area Historical Society.
-We have just begun documentation of the collection and the scanning.
-The collection includes resources and data from Pennsylvania Counties, some only 1 or 2 pages and others 100’s of pages.
+An extensive collection of church and cemetery records and other transcriptions and family history information from several counties compiled by Mrs. Walter A Berryman (Doris Fritz Berryman) and donated to the Genealogical Society of Pennsylvania by the Mahanoy Area Historical Society.
+Some records are only one or two pages and other include hundreds of pages.

 This is a collection of cemetery deeds from the Harold B. Mulligan Funeral Home.
 The deeds date from 1840 to 1978.
 They are arranged alphabetically by cemetery then by plot owner.
 About half of the deeds were stored with other materials related to the deceased.